 We provide age-appropriate expertise on the body and bodily functions.
-Sex education is a natural but not explicitly highlighted part of everyday life with the children.
+Sex education is a natural, but not explicitly highlighted, part of everyday life with the children, and is outlined in detail in our sexual education concept, which can be viewed on request.
 We are open to the children's questions and answer according to their age.
 Health education also means taking responsibility for the body.
 Sick children must have the opportunity to recover at home and get well (see chapter 5.1.5).